-2. ANNUAL CHWM SYSTEM
+2. CHWM SYSTEM

-By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall update the table below with the Annual CHWM System monthly Average Megawatts.
-The Annual CHWM System is an input in the calculation of «Customer Name»’s Firm Slice Amount pursuant to section 5.4 of this Agreement.
+By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall update the table below with the CHWM System monthly Average Megawatts.
+The CHWM System is an input in the calculation of «Customer Name»’s Firm Slice Amount pursuant to section 5.4 of this Agreement.